EchoTools/nevr-common/nevrcap/README.md

 ## Contributing

 When adding new event types:
-1. Update `telemetry.proto` with new event message
+1. Update `nevrcap.proto` with new event message
-2. Regenerate protobuf code: `go generate ./telemetry`
+2. Regenerate protobuf code: `go generate ./nevrcap`
 3. Add detection logic in `events.go`
 4. Add tests in `*_test.go`
 5. Update benchmarks if needed